xkunwu/xkunwu.github.io/pages/about/fear_nothing.md

 _Speed is never the center of my concern: I know the focus should always place on my destination._
 Using the brake certainly reduces my speed; but without taking any break, I might never arrive at my target.

-Besides, I do not want to miss too much of the scenery during my journey.
+Besides, _I do not want to miss too much of the scenery_ during my journey.

 <!-- ## Look, boy, fear nothing, and keep moving. -->

 Excerpted from a long letter.
 {: .notice--info}

-Wrote on 2018-12-17.
-Ready to leave Britain and return home.
-{: .notice--primary}